 At Eagle Lake in Ontario

-On a lake in Ontario: A common loon flies overhead, shouting loudly.
-His hollow scream fits into this area, in which the first signs of the Indian summer are just showing.
-The deciduous trees show the first brightly colored leaves, the red or gold of which gives off splendid splashes of color against the otherwise strong green of the summer leaves.
-That is exactly what we expected in this environment.
-The bird's destination is the remote Eagle Lake, one of Canada's innumerable lakes, which are even more idyllic in the Muskoka region than in other - wilder - regions of this vast country.
-With a loud splash he disturbs the calm of the lake, whose calm water he disturbs for a few minutes by his landing and interrupts his previously perfect mirror-smooth surface for a short time with a ripple of the waves.
-The tumult did not last long, however, and the lake was again as calm and calm as before.
+On a lake in Ontario: A great loon flies over our heads, calling loudly.
+Its hollow cry is fitting for this region, which is just beginning to see the first signs of Indian summer.
+The deciduous trees are sporting their first brightly colored leaves, their red or gold providing wonderful splashes of color against the otherwise vibrant green of the summer foliage.
+This is exactly what we expected to see in this environment.
+The bird's destination is the remote Eagle Lake, one of Canada's countless lakes, which in the Muskoka region are even more idyllic than in other – wilder – regions of this vast country.
+With a loud splash, it disturbs the peace of the lake, disturbing its still waters for a few minutes with its landing, briefly interrupting its previously perfect, mirror-smooth surface with a ripple of the waves.
+The commotion doesn't last long, though, and the lake lies before us once again as calm and tranquil as before.

 Enjoy the silence and tranquility of a lake in Ontario, Canada

-We are located about one and a half hours northeast of Toronto on Eagle Lake near Haliburton, Ontario.
-Actually a godforsaken area, there would not always be lakes, on the shores of a holiday home to the other rows.
-Cottages are their names, summer homes that not only have the rich and famous - though there are places where expensive hockey players, high-paid Hollywood stars and wealthy owners of software companies and other successful startups prefer to settle.
-But less so on Eagle Lake.
-But this lake is still too close to the Muskoka region.
-This is where wealthy business people, teachers, doctors, lawyers and anyone who can afford to finance a second home in the countryside, where they retire in the summer from the heat of the city, for several weeks in an idyllic setting of the hustle and bustle to relax everyday.
-And for that, the environment at Eagle Lake is perfect.
+We are located about an hour and a half northeast of Toronto on Eagle Lake near Haliburton, Ontario.
+It would actually be a godforsaken region, were it not for the lakes lined with one vacation home after another.
+Cottages are what they're called here, these summer homes, and they're not just owned by the rich and famous – although there are places where highly paid ice hockey players, highly paid Hollywood stars, and wealthy owners of software companies and other successful start-ups prefer to settle.
+That's less the case at Eagle Lake, however.
+The lake is still too far on the edge of the Muskoka region for that.
+It attracts wealthy businesspeople, teachers, doctors, lawyers, and anyone who can afford to finance a second home in the country.
+In the summer, they retreat there to escape the city heat and relax for a few weeks in idyllic surroundings, away from the hustle and bustle of everyday life.
+And the setting at Eagle Lake is perfect for that.

 Here you can row out to the lake with your own canoe to get your dinner out of the water: maybe a fresh trout or another fish, of which there are many.
 You go into the woods, which are usually right on your doorstep to collect fresh blueberries or buy from the Aunt Emma shop in the next village.
 Or you go directly to the farmer and get some fresh eggs or just harvested vegetables.
 You can hardly live healthier.
 In addition, you can enjoy the silence of the lake, which is occasionally interrupted during the summer holidays by happy children laugh when the offspring spend his school-free summer weeks on the shores of the lake full of adventure and experiences.